nus-cs2113-AY1920S2/tp/docs/team/kcubey.md

-# Kezia Kew - Project Portfolio Page
+# kcubey - Project Portfolio Page

+## Project - Exam Study Companion (ESC)

-## Project Overview
+## Overview
-ESC is a flashcard study command line (CLI) program, where you are able to create cards and categorise them, and you can also quiz yourself using your flashcards.
-It has a simple, no frills user interface that is quick and easy to use
+Exam Study Companion (ESC) is a command-line based app that is designed to help students preparing for upcoming exams.
+The app is written in Java and requires JDK 11 to run.

 ### Summary of Contributions
 #### Code Contributed